CALQUENCE- acalabrutinib tablet, film coated

 5.4 Second Primary Malignancies

-Second primary malignancies, including skin cancers and other solid tumors, occurred in 12% of 1029 patients exposed to CALQUENCE in clinical trials [see Adverse Reactions (6.1)].
-The most frequent second primary malignancy was skin cancer, reported in 6% of patients.
-Monitor patients for skin cancers and advise protection from sun exposure.
+Second primary malignancies, including skin cancers and other solid tumors, occurred in 18% of 1,764 patients exposed to CALQUENCE in clinical trials [see Adverse Reactions (6.1)].
+The most frequent second primary malignancy was non-melanoma skin cancer, reported in 10% of patients, followed by other solid tumors in 9% (including melanoma, lung cancer, gastrointestinal cancers, and genitourinary cancers) and hematologic malignancies (1%).
+Monitor patients for the development of second cancers and advise protection from sun exposure.

 5.5 Cardiac Arrhythmias